-Jean Pierre Hollevoet, member of the Management Committee (Director Network Management)
+Jean Pierre Hollevoet, member of the Management Committee (Director Energy and Climate Transition)

 Mr Hollevoet (b.
-1962), who holds a technical engineering degree, is currently responsible for the Network Management Department at Fluvius.
-Previous to his current position, he was a.o. responsible
+1962), who holds a technical engineering degree, is currently responsible for energy and climate transition initiatives at Fluvius.
+Previous to his current position, he was a.o. responsible for an operational infrastructure area, for asset management, for supply chain & facility management and procurement and for grid management at Eandis and Fluvius.
+On 1 July 2022, he was appointed to the newly created position of Director Energy and Climate Transition, aimed at strengthening the Issuer's focus on this topic.

-Areas of responsibility: asset planning & development
+Areas of responsibility: energy and climate transition